RequiemWorld/requiem_experiments/deployment_experiments/deploy-nginx-digitalocean/README.md

 - Issue Encountered: After messing around in an exploratory session and overwriting the file automatically after some struggles in automation, changes didn't stick even though it worked.
 - Solution: Add a index.html and or other static content to /var/www/html instead. index.html will override /var/www/html/index.nginx-debian.html

+## Discovery 12 (multiple uses of apt utility are prone to race conditions)
+- Issue Encountered: It was impossible to update the packages on the system after running a command for installing other packages, it errored with ``E: Could not get lock /var/lib/apt/lists/lock.
+It is held by process 1730 (apt-get)`` and ``E: Unable to lock directory /var/lib/apt/lists/``. **Note:** It wasn't flaky during this, it failed 100% of the time and was impossible to continue without a solution. [\]1\]](https://ibb.co/WRYmHdk) [\[2\]](https://ibb.co/ZzBjf44G)
+- Solution: Add ``-o DPkg::Lock::Timeout=5`` to the beginning of the apt command to make it wait for the lock to be released or give up in the specified number of seconds.
+Adding it to the update command failing directly after the installation one solved the issue.
+This article illustrates a similar experience faced when doing stuff with cloud-init: https://blog.sinjakli.co.uk/2021/10/25/waiting-for-apt-locks-without-the-hacky-bash-scripts/ [\[1\]](https://ibb.co/PGvTD3wL)
+- Conclusion: The setup of the servers may be flaky (sometimes fails, sometimes succeeds) as shown in the referenced article if this option is not used, it should always be used for our purposes.

 ## Developer Experience Issues

 - The methods on the ``droplets`` attribute of pydo.Client instances do not show up in pycharm.